DinoChiesa/salted/README.md

 * This has not been tested with very large files.

-* There is no way to specify the argon2 parameters for key generation.
+* When encrypting, there is no way to specify the argon2 parameters for key generation.
 They're fixed at the RFC 9106 recommendation.

+* When decrypting, the tool does not check the argon2 parameters for sanity.

 * There's no option to compress the data before encrypting.